 · A red box means it is not completed

 · A blue box means that you are in the process of completing it

 Core Requirements Block: Shows the specific status of core requirement completion.
 You need three (3) credits in each category to satisfy the requirement.
 If you have outstanding core requirements, we recommend taking at least one class to satisfy these during your first semester.

 · Note: The Languages and Cultures requirement does not mean that you have to take a language.
 You can fulfill this requirement by either taking a language or taking a class from a category called Other World Civilizations.

 · Note: The Humanities requirement does not mean that you have to take an American History, a Western Civilization and a Humanities class.
 You can fulfill this requirement by taking a class from any one of these categories.

 Major Requirements Block: Shows the specific status of major requirement completion.
 This will also show you which classes can be taken in order to fulfill different requirements.
 If you hover over a course number, you will see the course title and number of credits.
 If you click on a course number, you can see the full course description and Course Registration Number (CRN.)

 Review the Course Search.
 Using the 8 semester plan and your DPR to determine which courses you need, look through the Course Search to find out which of those classes is being offered this semester, and which of them you would like to take.
-Be sure to select the registration term you want (Spring 2015) from the term drop down menu.
+Be sure to select the registration term you want (Fall 2016) from the term drop down menu.